XDforLOL/crm__showcase/README.md

-## A-digit CRM and Ecommerce web application App
+## A-digit Dynamic CRM and Ecommerce web application
 This is  an independent project created to showcase CRM and Ecommerce

 ## Description